23rd (County of London) Battalion, London Regiment: Territorial Force

+World War I

-When the London Regiment was formed as part of the Territorial Force in 1908, the unit became its 23rd Battalion.
-It remained in training between the outbreak of the First World War until on 15 March it landed at Le Havre as part of 6th London Brigade, 2nd London Division, which that May was renumbered 142nd Brigade in 47th (2nd London) Division.
+The 23rd Londons remained in training between the outbreak of the World War I until on 15 March it landed at Le Havre as part of 6th London Brigade, 2nd London Division, which that May was renumbered 142nd Brigade in 47th (2nd London) Division.
 As such it fought in the Battle of Loos and Battle of the Somme before spending the last three months of 1916 on the Ypres Salient.
 In 1917 the battalion was involved in the battles of Messines Ridge and the Bourlon Wood.
 It also faced the German Spring Offensive of 1918 as well as taking part in the Hundred Days Offensive and the liberation of Lille, before ending the war at Frasnes.

 2nd and 3rd Battalions

-On the outbreak of World War I a 2/23rd Battalion London Regiment was raised, with the original battalion being renumbered 1/23rd Battalion.
+After the outbreak of wr a 2/23rd Battalion London Regiment was raised, with the original battalion being renumbered 1/23rd Battalion.
 Part of 181st (2/6th London) Brigade in 2/2nd London Division (later renamed 60th (London) Division), the new battalion supplied drafts of men to 1/23rd Battalion until autumn 1915, landing in France for active service on 26 June 1916.
 It remained on the Western Front until October 1916, when it sailed for the Macedonian front, where it spent six months.
 Its next theatre of war was Palestine, where it remained until May 1918, when it returned to the Western Front for the remainder of the war.

 When 1/23rd Battalion sailed for France another draft-finding battalion was formed to free up 2/23rd Battalion for active service.
 This new battalion was numbered 3/23rd Battalion and remained in Britain throughout the war, including time on coastal defence duties in Norfolk and Suffolk whilst based at Benacre Park near Wrentham, Suffolk in early summer 1918.

-Later history 1938-1961
+Interwar

 When the London Regiment was dissolved in 1938, the battalion became the 42nd Royal Tank Regiment.

+World War II

+42nd Royal Tank Regiment and its wartime duplicate, 48th Royal Tank Regiment, fought in North Africa, including the Battle of Alamein, and in Italy and North West Europe.

+Postwar

 Following the re-establishment of the Territorial Army in 1947 the Regiment remained as 42nd Royal Tank Regiment until 1956, when a reduction in Territorial Army armoured regiments meant the regiment became the 23rd London again.
 Further reductions in the size of the Territorial Army in 1961 saw the unit merged to become a Territorial battalion of the newly formed Queen's Royal Surrey Regiment.